Tetradrachm

 Because of their large size, tetradrachms were often used by various states or rulers to advertise themselves or to deliver political messages.
 Popularity of the tetradrachm outlived the political independence of the Greeks and it remained in wide circulation in the Mediterranean up until Crisis of the Third Century, while debased varieties persisted in India and Central Asia into early Middle Ages.

-Due to their often high artistic level tetradrachms are eagerly collected in modern times, and well-preserved or rare specimens can reach considerable prices.
+Often appreciated for their artistic value, tetradrachms are eagerly collected in modern times and well-preserved or rare specimens can reach considerable prices.